Frequently Asked Questions

 What are the benefits of Plan Management?

 Plan Managers deal with all the tricky paperwork and administrative tasks related to your plan - like keeping track of your spending, maintaining accurate financial records, handling claims with the NDIS and making sure your providers get paid, tracking your spending and keeping a note of all your paperwork.
-They can even help you find or change service providers.
+They can even help you with a list of service providers in your area.
 That means you can focus on the more important stuff, like realising the goals in your NDIS plan.

 What are the benefits of Support Coordination?